fitzterra/battery-capacity-meter-ui/doc/DEVELOPMENT.md

 * Test the migration: `make test-migration` - this does the following:
-    * Drops any `_RC?` part from the version - this assumes you are on an RC release ready for the next prod version, and that the migration package dir is for thie version.
+    * Drops any `_RC?` part from the version - this assumes you are on an RC release ready for the next prod version, and that the migration package dir is for this version.
     * Runs the `migrate.py` script in the current running container.
     * This will default to a dry run, and no migrations should succeed.
     * Now run it again with dry run off: `make test-migration DRY_RUN=0`